Where to Stay in Luxor: Top Hotels for Every Traveler’s Budget

 • Local Homestays: For the adventurous, consider opting for a homestay for a true local experience.

-See also Where to Stay in Dubai: Top Hotels for Every Budget
+See also Where to Stay in Miami: Top Neighborhoods for Your Getaway

 Getting Around: Luxor is relatively walkable, especially in the East Bank area.
 You can always catch a local taxi or use a ride-sharing app for further places like the West Bank.